Chart Color Schemes

 Development

-New homes are being built at an average expected construction cost value of $468,000, indicating a focus on the premium segment with upmarket properties.
-This year, $20.0 million in commercial development approvals have been recorded, suggesting balanced commercial development activity.
-Compared to the Rest of Vic., Colac has slightly more development, at 25.0% above the regional average per person over the five-year period.
+New homes are being built at an average construction cost value of $468,000, indicating a focus on the premium segment.
+This year, Colac has seen $20.0 million in commercial development approvals, suggesting balanced commercial development activity.
+Compared to the rest of Victoria, Colac has experienced slightly more development, with 25.0% above the regional average per person over the five-year period.

-This preserves reasonable buyer options while sustaining existing property demand, although construction activity has eased recently.
-New building activity shows 83.0% detached houses and 17.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The location has approximately 219 people per dwelling approval, indicating a low density market.
-Looking ahead, Colac is expected to grow by 45 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+This has preserved reasonable buyer options while sustaining existing property demand.
+However, construction activity has recently eased.
+The new building activity shows 83.0% detached houses and 17.0% townhouses or apartments, maintaining Colac's traditional low-density character with a focus on family homes.
+There are approximately 220 people per dwelling approval in the location, indicating a low-density market.
+Looking ahead, Colac is projected to grow by 633 residents through to 2041 according to the latest AreaSearch quarterly estimate.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development